Yes, Grandma, I am a Happy Girl

 Connecting with other people has always been difficult for me.
 Although I come from a close-knit family and have been a serial monogamist in romantic relationships, when it comes to groups of friends or associates I tend to shy away.
 I truly enjoy interacting with people, especially those with whom I share similar interests, but I have a little problem with commitment.
 When things start to move too fast, and it starts getting too close, I bail.
 Once the fun wears off and things get serious, I don’t want to stick around.
 To be honest, I’m a bit of a player.
 I like the flirtatious rush at the beginning, but I don’t want to deal with the long-term time and energy investment.

-Continue reading “When You Know You’ve Found Your Tribe”
+Continue reading “When You Know You’ve Found Your Community”

 Kicks, Camaraderie, and Cake